conradakunga/Blog/_posts/2025-08-05-building-a-simple-password-generator-in-c-net-part-2-novice-ui-with-spectre-console.md

 We will first start with a simple flow where we assume the user is a novice.

-We will ask for all the requirements from the user.
+We will request all the necessary requirements from the user.

 ```c#
 using Spectre.Console;